What is DNS Lookup and Why Do You Need It?

 System Administrators & DevOps

-- Troubleshooting website connectivity and performance issues
+- Troubleshooting website connectivity and performance issues with our HTTP Status Checker

-- Verifying DNS propagation after configuration changes
+- Verifying DNS propagation after configuration changes across global nameservers

-- Monitoring domain security and email authentication settings
+- Monitoring domain security and email authentication settings (SPF, DKIM, DMARC)

 Web Developers & Designers

-- Configuring CDN and load balancer DNS records
+- Configuring CDN and load balancer DNS records for performance optimization

-- Validating SSL certificate DNS verification records
+- Validating SSL certificate DNS verification records and CAA records

-- Testing subdomain configurations and redirects
+- Testing subdomain configurations, redirects, and IP address resolution

 Business Owners & Marketers

-- Verifying email deliverability and spam protection settings
+- Verifying email deliverability and spam protection settings with MX and TXT records

-- Monitoring competitor domain configurations and hosting
+- Monitoring competitor domain configurations, hosting providers, and infrastructure using WHOIS data

-- Planning domain migrations and hosting changes
+- Planning domain migrations and hosting changes with minimal downtime

-- Ensuring website uptime and performance optimization
+- Ensuring website uptime and performance optimization across different regions

 Global DNS Servers for Accurate Results